filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 ![ArrivalDateMonth](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/ArrivalDateMonth.jpeg)

 ## Clustering
-Majority of the features are categorical.
+Majority of the features are categorical values.
 Thus, KModes algorithm is adopted for this project.
-As lead time data is in numerical value, the time is categorised into 4 quartiles to make it categorical value.
+<br> As lead time data is in numerical value, the time is categorised into 4 quartiles to make it categorical value.

-To determine the optimal number of cluster, elbow methods are use to find the optimal no of clusters.
+To determine the optimal number of cluster, elbow methods are used to find the optimal no of clusters.
 <br> Based on the elbow method, the optimal no of cluster is 3.
 ![ElbowMethod](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/ElbowMethod.jpeg)